jgn7/jgn7/README.md

 - 🏫 I have used Python for predictive analysis purposes and MATLAB for optimization applications.
 - 📫 How to reach me: nelson.james0424@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I once solo-backpacked Mount Rainier for 50 miles in 4 days.
+- ⚡ Fun fact: I once solo-backpacked Mount Rainier (50 miles in 4 days).